mathworks/matlab-azure-devops-extension/overview.md

 - Microsoft-hosted agent — The task installs your preferred MATLAB release and prepends it to the path.
 - Self-hosted agent — If the agent does not have your preferred MATLAB release installed, the task installs the release and preprends it to the path. f the agent has the preferred release installed, the task only prepends it to the path.

-Specify the **Install MATLAB** task in your pipeline YAML as `InstallMATLAB@1`.
+Specify the **Install MATLAB** task in your YAML pipeline as `InstallMATLAB@1`.
 The task accepts optional arguments.

 | Argument  | Description |
 |-----------|-------------|
 | `release` | <p>(Optional) MATLAB release to install.
 You can specify R2021a or a later release.
 By default, the value of `release` is `latest`, which corresponds to the latest release of MATLAB.<p/><p>**Example**: `release: R2023b`<br/>**Example**: `release: latest`</p>
 | `products` | <p>(Optional) Products to install in addition to MATLAB, specified as a list of product names separated by spaces.
 You can specify `products` to install most MathWorks&reg; products and support packages.
 For example, `products: Deep_Learning_Toolbox` installs Deep Learning Toolbox&trade; in addition to MATLAB.</p><p>The task uses [MATLAB Package Manager](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/MPM.md) (`mpm`) to install products.
 For a list of supported products and their correctly formatted names, see [Product Installation Options](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/MPM.md#product-installation-options).</p><p>**Example**: `products: Simulink`</br>**Example:** `products: Simulink Deep_Learning_Toolbox`</p>

-#### Product Licensing
+#### Licensing
-The licensing scheme to use for your pipeline depends on your project type as well as the type of products you install:
+Product licensing for your pipeline depends on your project type as well as the type of products you install:

-- Public project — If your pipeline does not use transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;, then the task automatically licenses any products that you install.
+- Public project — If your pipeline does not include transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;, then the task automatically licenses any products that you install.
 If your pipeline includes transformation products, then you can request a MATLAB batch licensing [token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) by contacting MathWorks&reg; at [batch-tokens@mathworks.com](mailto:batch-tokens@mathworks.com).
-- Private project — The task installs your preferred MATLAB release and prepends it to the path.
+- Private project — The task does not automatically license any products for you.
+You can either use your own licensing scheme or request a batch licensing token by contacting MathWorks.

-For an example of how to use a MATLAB batch licensing token in your pipeline, see [Install Transformation Product on Microsoft-Hosted Agent](#install-transformation-product-on-microsoft-hosted-agent) .
+To use a MATLAB batch licensing token, first set it as a [secret variable](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash).
+Then, map the secret variable as an environment variable named `MLM_LICENSE_TOKEN` to reference it in your YAML pipeline.
+For an example, see [Install Transformation Product on Microsoft-Hosted Agent](#install-transformation-product-on-microsoft-hosted-agent) .

 ### Run MATLAB Build
 Use the **Run MATLAB Build** task to run a build using the MATLAB build tool.
 Starting in R2022b, you can use this task to run the MATLAB build tasks specified in a file named `buildfile.m` in the root of your repository.

-Specify the task in your pipeline YAML as `RunMATLABBuild@1`.
+Specify the task in your YAML pipeline as `RunMATLABBuild@1`.
 The task accepts optional arguments.

 Argument                  | Description
 ------------------------- | ---------------